 If there’s a wide range of estimates, the team must discuss why some people think the task is easier or more complex than others.

 🌟Example: If one team member estimates ‘5’ and another estimates ‘13’ for the same task, this opens the floor for discussion.
-The person who gave a higher estimate might explain they foresee potential blockers, while the lower estimate may come from someone familiar with similar tasks.
+The person who gave a higher estimate might explain that they foresee potential blockers, while the lower estimate may come from someone familiar with similar tasks.

 ClickUp Assigned Comments make this discussion more dynamic.
 You can tag team members in the comments, ask specific questions, and cover any details that might have been missed earlier.
 For more context, you can even share links or files directly in the task comment section.